 Paros is considered one of the best Greek destinations for kite- and windsurfing.
 Pounta on the southwest coast of the island is a hub for kite surfers, and the two long beaches of Chrissi Akti (Golden Coast) to the east are popular among windsurfers.

-- The old town of Parikia with the Frankish castle
+- The Old Town of Parikia with the Frankish castle

-- The Venetian castle of Naoussa
+- The old harbor and the Venetian Fortress of Naoussa

 - The island of Antiparos